 Shepherds is a non-denominational, non-profit organization serving the needs of Connecticut’s inner-city high school students who might otherwise fall between the cracks in the public school system.

-By providing financial support for a college preparatory education at a non-public high school, an adult Mentor, and teaching academic and life skills, Shepherds empowers young people to build a stronger foundation for future success.
+By providing financial support for a college preparatory education at a non-public high school, an adult mentor, and teaching academic and life skills, Shepherds empowers young people to build a strong foundation for their future success.